crukci-bioinformatics/mga2/README.md

-bowtieIndexDir        | bowtie_indexes  | Directory containing bowtie indexes for reference genomes adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences outputDir             | ${launchDir}    | Directory to which output files are written outputPrefix          |                 | Prefix for output file names
+bowtieIndexDir        | bowtie_indexes  | Directory containing bowtie indexes for reference genomes adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences outputDir             | ${launchDir}    | Directory to which output files are written outputPrefix          | mga_            | Prefix for output file names

 Note that `${projectDir}` and `${launchDir}` are Nextflow variables that correspond to the MGA installation directory and the directory in which MGA is